awsdocs/aws-chatbot-admin-guide/doc_source/what-is.md

 To use AWS Chatbot, you need the following:
 + An AWS account to associate with Amazon Chime or Slack chat clients during AWS Chatbot setup\.
-+ Slack workspace or Amazon Chime chat room administrative privileges\.
++ Administrative privileges for your Slack workspace or Amazon Chime chat room\.
 You can be the Slack workspace owner or have the ability to work with workspace owners to get approval for installing AWS Chatbot\.
 + Familiarity with AWS Identity and Access Management \(IAM\) and IAM roles and policies\.
 For more information about IAM, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/)
-+ \(Recommended\) Experience with the AWS services supported by AWS Chatbot, including experience configuring those services to subscribe to Amazon Simple Notification Service \(Amazon SNS\) topics to send notifications\.
++ Experience with the AWS services supported by AWS Chatbot, including experience configuring those services to subscribe to Amazon Simple Notification Service \(Amazon SNS\) topics to send notifications\.
 For information about supported services, see [Using AWS Chatbot with Other AWS Services](related-services.md)\.

 To access Amazon CloudWatch metrics, AWS Chatbot requires an AWS Identity and Access Management \(IAM\) role with a permissions policy and a trust policy\.
-You can create this IAM role, with the required policies, with the AWS Chatbot console\.
-You can also use an existing IAM role, provided that it has the required policies\.
-For testing, we recommend using the role created with the AWS Chatbot console\.
+You create this IAM role, with the required policies, [using the AWS Chatbot console](https://us-east-2.console.aws.amazon.com/chatbot/home?region=us-east-2#/chat-clients)\.
+You can use an existing IAM role, but it must have the required policies\.

+For testing, we recommend using the role that you create with the AWS Chatbot console\.
 To use an existing IAM role, see [Configuring an IAM Role for AWS Chatbot](getting-started.md#AWS::Chatbot::Role)\.

 ## Accessing AWS Chatbot<a name="chatbot-access"></a>